Installation with Kubernetes manifests

 Deploys NGINX Gateway Fabric with NGINX OSS and nodeSelector to deploy on Linux nodes.

 Deploys NGINX Gateway Fabric with NGINX Plus.
-The image is pulled from the NGINX Plus Docker registry, and the imagePullSecretName is the name of the secret to use to pull the image.
-The secret must be created in the same namespace as the NGINX Gateway Fabric deployment.
+The image is pulled from the NGINX Plus Docker registry, and the imagePullSecretName is the name of the Secret to use to pull the image.
+The NGINX Plus JWT Secret used to run NGINX Plus is also specified in a volume mount and the --usage-report-secret parameter.
+These Secrets are created as part of the Before you begin section.

 Deploys NGINX Gateway Fabric with NGINX OSS and experimental features.